MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/hyper-v/Restart-VM.md

 ### -Timeout

 Specifies the duration of the wait, in seconds.
-When the timeout elapses, Restart-VM returns to the command prompt, even if the VM isn't  restarted.
+When the timeout elapses, **Restart-VM** returns to the command prompt, even if the virtual machine isn't restarted.

 The Timeout parameter is only valid with the Wait parameter.
 Timeout overrides the Wait parameter's indefinite waiting period.